 Parameter Description file> specified along with the -key parameter.
 The certificate must be in Privacy Enhanced Mail (PEM) format, which is an ASCII format where the certificate is encoded in Base64 and located between BEGIN CERTIFICATE and END CERTIFICATE tags.
-Typically, such certificates have a .crt , .cer or .pem extension. -pfx <pfx certificate<br="">file></pfx> If you have a Personal Information Exchange (PFX) certificate, you can use this parameter to specify its location, instead of using a PEM certificate and key.
+Typically, such certificates have a .crt, .cer or .pem extension. -pfx <pfx certificate="" file=""></pfx> If you have a Personal Information Exchange (PFX) certificate, you can use this parameter to specify its location, instead of using a PEM certificate and key.
 Typically, such certificates have a .pfx or .p12 extension.
 Since these certificates include their own private key, specifying a key with this certificate type is not required. -ca <root ca<br="">certificate file></root> If you have a domain certificate that is signed by a certificate authority (CA), this parameter allows you to specify the root CA certificate and/or its intermediate certificates.
 If you want to specify several certificates so as to compose the chain going from your domain certificate to the root CA certificate, you can repeat the parameter, like so: -ca <intermediate 1="" certificate=""> -ca <intermediate 2="" certificate=""> -ca <root ca="" certificate=""> Typically, you will be able to log on to WebCC using SSL from a Web browser even if WebCC is only configured with your domain certificate, provided that it is signed by a reputable certificate authority.
-However, if you want project collaborators to be able to use the Download Database Changes and Update Database Scene functionalities in Harmony via SSL, it may be necessary to specify the root CA certificate and/or its intermediates are Harmony may not otherwise.</root></intermediate></intermediate> the root CA certificates and/or its intermediates, as Harmony may not otherwise be able to recognize the authority of the CA who signed your certificate.
+However, if you want project collaborators to be able to use the Download Database Changes and Update Database Scene functionalities in Harmony via SSL, it may be necessary to specify the root CA certificates and/or its intermediates, as Harmony may not otherwise be able to recognize the authority of the CA who signed your certificate.
 Typically, you can obtain the root CA certificates or intermediate certificates from the root certificate authority of the certificate authority who signed your domain certificate.
-NOTE If necessary, you can allow Harmony to trust the WebCC server even if it has a self-signed certificate-see Disabling SSL Certificate Validation for WebCC in Harmony on page 280.
+NOTE If necessary, you can allow Harmony to trust the WebCC server even if it has a self-signed certificate-see Disabling SSL Certificate Validation for WebCC in Harmony on page 291.</root></intermediate></intermediate>